darkwallet/darkwallet/HACKING.md

 tabs are closed or controllers are destroyed, so we just get notifications from the backend on these ports.

-To command the backend, the frontend can access directly in most situations, so just start on DarkWallet and move down.
+To command the backend, the frontend can access directly in most situations, so just start on Darkwallet and move down.

 Internationalization